Overview

 An example of a custom message using the "Popup" on the login page is shown below.

-A custom message can be added to the banner of RadiantOne User Interface pages.
-This includes the Classic Control Panel, the Server Control Panel, the login page, and the logout landing page.
+A custom message can be added to the banner of the RadiantOne Control Panel pages.
+This also includes the login and the logout landing pages.

 To add a custom message: